Essential Video Content: Pre-Recorded Content

 All of this content is also ready-made for polished, pre-vetted on-demand viewing immediately following the event.

-Of course, something from your virtual event should truly be live, including speaker Q&A, networking sessions, and interactive breakouts.
+Of course, some elements of your event should truly be live, including speaker Q&A, networking sessions, and interactive breakouts.
 But for everything else, let’s pre-record.

 8 Tips to Create Lively Pre-Recorded Content

-There’s no question that pre-recorded video is the secret ingredient to adding variety and richness to virtual events, without the logistic constraints of running everything live.
+There’s no question that pre-recorded video is the secret ingredient to adding variety and richness to your events, without the logistic constraints of running everything live.